-Diagram - South Euston Road elevation Diagram - West Regent's Place Plaza elevation Double-Height Amenity Spaces - Relief in Facade The wider concepts around a consistent materiality and solid articulation are supported through maintaining the same colour and material, especially for the facade cladding and soffit.
-When viewed from the ground level, this uniform materiality helps integrate the doubleheight amenity spaces into the overall facade design.
+Diagram - South Euston Road elevation Diagram - West Regent's Place Plaza elevation Double-Height Amenity Spaces - Relief in Facade The wider concepts around a consistent materiality and solid articulation are supported through maintaining the same colour and material, especially for the facade cladding.
+When viewed from the ground level, this uniform materiality helps integrate the double-height amenity spaces into the overall facade design.
 The regular and rationalised facade rhythm, to match the typical tower facade, also helps with this integration.
-As well as reinforcing the connected vertical neighbourhood concept, the setback of the doubleheight amenity spaces create additional relief in the facade, allowing for a play of light and shaddow that helps break up the massing of the four quadrants further.
-The increased setback on level 19 provides the opportunity for an external terrace to the south-east, with the potential for this to be a shared workplace amenity for multiple tenants in the tower.
-The terrace is designed to be deep enough to accommodate seating and spaces to enjoy the view behind the planted edge.
+As well as reinforcing the connected vertical neighbourhood concept, the setback of the doubleheight amenity spaces create relief in the facade, allowing for a play of light and shadow that helps break up the massing of the four quadrants further.
+The setback of the glazing ensures that the terrace space remains perceptible even in distant views of the tower.
+Planting along the perimeter of each amenity space brings life and warmth to each tower elevation and provide users with an organic respite.
+The amenity terraces can be subdivided into two categories.
+The amenity terraces partially facing south on L11-12 and L20-21 and the amenity terraces partially facing north on L23-24 and L26-27.